tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 There are some cases of the site being infected.
 The first one is the case that contaminated files are uploaded via FTP or some kind of uploaders.
-In this case, scaning and verifing integrity of files on your site is useful to detect the infection.
+In this case, scaning and verifing integrity of files in your site is useful to detect the infection.

 The second one is the cracking of the login password.
 In this case, the rule